Attention addiction leaves you with a chronic yearning for everything outside of yourself.

 You therefore have a responsibility to figure out what is true and to take to heart nothing that others say or think of you.

-After all, we cannot blame our thoughts, words and actions on anyone else as what you do is all on you.
+After all, we cannot blame our thoughts, words, actions, or our financial situation, on anyone else as what you do is all on you.

 Has your Mind ever wondered...